purestorage/helm-charts/docs/csi-qos-spec.md

 ## Restrictions
 * Both parameters must be passed in as string types, i.e., they need to have double quotation marks around them, see examples in the later section.
 * If the bandwidth limit is set, it must be between 1 MB/s and 512 GB/s.
 Enter the size as a number (bytes) or number with a single character unit symbol.
 Valid unit symbols are K, M, G, T, P, representing KiB, MiB, GiB, TiB, and PiB, respectively, where "Ki" denotes 2^10, "Mi" denotes 2^20, and so on.
 If the unit symbol is not specified, the unit defaults to bytes.
-And when no unit symbol is used, the number entered must be multiple of 512.
+And when unit symbol is not specified, the number entered must be multiple of 512.